It’s about winning the lottery and chilling on the beach, right?

 - We seek autonomy and control in our pursuits – they are “our” goals.

 We hear that the curse of the human condition is a state of constant dissatisfaction.
 But it’s more accurate to flip that on its head and instead realize that striving for the next level (and the next adventure) provides us the foundation for a life worth living.

 In other words, happiness and living your best life are not about arriving at some idyllic destination.
 It’s your personal journey and desired potential that matters, which means the secret to happiness and fulfillment is to keep going to the next level … and beyond.

-That said, you don’t have the time to sift through the mountain of personal development information released online each day.
-More importantly, you don’t have time to separate the noise and fluff from the solid, research-based intelligence and experiential travel tips that help you live your best life.
+That said, you don’t have the time to sift through the mountain of personal growth information released online each day.
+More importantly, you really don’t have time to separate the noise and fluff from the solid, research-based content that help you live your best life.

 - Health: The old saying goes “If you don’t have your health, you have nothing.”
 Perhaps it’s smarter to say that if you have your health, your peak potential becomes possible.
 New research and case studies show that physical activity alone makes our brains function better, and that’s only one of countless reasons why fitness and nutrition are the foundation of your best life.